jQuery BBQ: Back Button & Query Library

 This plugin and the jQuery urlInternal plugin supersede the URL Utils plugin.

-Note: If you’re using jQuery 1.3.2 and need BBQ to merge query string or fragment params containing [], you’ll want to include the jQuery 1.4 .param method in your code.
+Note: If you’re using jQuery 1.3.2 or earlier and need BBQ to merge query string or fragment params containing [], you’ll want to include the jQuery 1.4 .param method in your code.

 What jQuery BBQ allows you to do: